Directors and Officers Liability

 Defense within Limit: Most D&O policies include the cost of defending a claim (attorneys' fees, etc.) within the policy limit of liability.
 That means that the amount of coverage purchased must be enough to cover the awards and the defense costs of all claims.
 This can be an issue when considering the amount of coverage to buy.

 Retroactive Date: Claims-made policies respond to claims brought during the policy period.
 Many policies include a date after which a claim must occur in order for the policy to respond – a retroactive date.
 When changing insurance companies, it is vital to understand the new policy’s retroactive date.
 The use of a "Tail" may be necessary if the retroactive date is not sufficiently in the past.

 Employment-Related Practices Issue: The most common claim for a nonprofit is for employment-related practices – wrongful discharge, harassment, discrimination, etc. Check the policy's definition of "wrongful employment act."
 Does it include only certain acts, such as sexual harassment?
 Or is the coverage broad, including workplace harassment, for example?
 Does it cover discrimination suits brought by third parties?
 By including employment practices claims in your organization's D&O policy, you could affect the limit of liability available for other claims.

 AACT Insurance Program

-Designed specifically for community theatres, AACT’s insurance program (provided by USI Southwest.) can provide your group with high-quality, low-cost coverage—including directors and officers liability, property and general liability, and volunteer accident.
+Designed specifically for community theatres, AACT’s insurance program can provide your group with high-quality, low-cost coverage—including directors and officers liability, property and general liability, and volunteer accident.
 Click here for more information.